 AI Regulatory Compliance for New Zealand

 New Zealand has no AI-specific legislation, but that does not mean no obligations exist.
-The Privacy Act 2020, Fair Trading Act, Companies Act 1993 director duties, and sector regulators like the FMA and RBNZ all apply to AI systems.
-We help you identify exactly what applies and build defensible compliance.
+The Privacy Act 2020, Fair Trading Act 1986, Companies Act 1993 director duties, and sector regulators like the FMA and RBNZ all apply to artificial intelligence systems.
+We help your organisation identify exactly what applies and build defensible compliance.

 The AI Regulatory Compliance Challenge in a Voluntary Landscape

-NZ's principles-based regulatory approach creates a different compliance challenge than prescriptive regimes.
-The obligations exist, but the boundaries are less defined.
+Aotearoa's principles-based regulatory approach creates a different compliance challenge than prescriptive regimes.
+The obligations exist, but the boundaries are less defined, demanding an approach that anticipates rather than reacts.

 Existing Laws, Unclear Application

-The Privacy Act 2020's 13 Information Privacy Principles apply to AI, but the Act was not written with machine learning in mind.
-The Fair Trading Act prohibits misleading conduct, but where does that boundary fall when an AI tool generates inaccurate output?
-Companies Act director duties require adequate risk management, but what constitutes "adequate" for AI?
+The Privacy Act 2020's 13 Information Privacy Principles apply to artificial intelligence, but the Act was not written with machine learning in mind.
+The Fair Trading Act 1986 prohibits misleading conduct, but where does that boundary fall when an AI tool generates inaccurate output?
+Companies Act 1993 director duties require adequate risk management, but what constitutes "adequate" for AI?
 NZ organisations face real obligations with limited regulatory guidance on how to satisfy them.

 Multiple Regulators, No AI Coordinator

-The Privacy Commissioner covers personal information.
+The Office of the Privacy Commissioner covers personal information.
 The FMA covers financial markets conduct.
 The RBNZ covers banking resilience.
 The Commerce Commission covers consumer protection.
 Medsafe covers medical devices.
-Each has its own expectations for technology governance, none has published comprehensive AI-specific guidance, and there is no coordinating body for AI regulation.
+Each has its own expectations for technology governance, none has published comprehensive AI-specific guidance, and there is no coordinating body.
 Organisations must piece together their own compliance picture.

 Treaty Obligations Add Complexity